-The Taj Mahal is one of the most important tourist attractions in India and one can certainly say that many tourists go to India just to visit the Taj Mahal.
-Here, we recommend that you become more familiar with the Taj Mahal before traveling to India so that you can make the most of your trip to India.
+The Taj Mahal is one of the most important tourist attractions in India and one can certainly say that there are many legends and facts about Taj Mahal.
+Here, you can become more familiar with the Taj Mahal before traveling to India so that you can make the most of your trip to India.
 Be sure to read this post, you will become more and more attracted to the Taj Mahal and travel to India with more excitement and interest.

 If you are India then you need to check out other beautiful states in India other than Agra for more mesmerizing monuments and natural scenes.
 Each state has its own culture, attractions and even food.
 Therefore, it is worth checking those states as well if you have resources to d so.

 The wife of the Shah Jahan, who Taj Mahal was made for her, died in 1631 giving birth to Jahan’s 14th child.
 It is interesting to know that Mumtaz was the favorite wife of Shah Jahan and it was because of his sadness that the king ordered the construction of this monument in India.
 This is also why the world recognizes the Taj Mahal as a symbol of love.

 It took about 22 years to build the Taj Mahal and cost about Rs 32 million to build it.
 That’s about $1 billion in today’s conversion rates.
 After all, it is interesting to know that the magnificent building employed 20,000 workers and 1000 elephants for its construction.
 Another interesting thing about the Taj Mahal is that it uses 28 precious and semi-precious gem stones to decorate it.